Aviv-Ash/DevOps-project/README.md

 3. Create a directory and using volume mapping run, start, and, config  Jenkins and Tomcat containers
 4. In Jenkins: deploy the Website into a production environment and use 2 separate monitors to monitor the site availability if the site is down it should trigger the build job to give an "emergency response".
 5. Make a change in the GitHub repo and check if the Website responded as it should.

+The Website is a rendom cubes generator for the occasional backgammon game (or your favorite dice required game)